About the Graduate School of Counseling

 George Fox University

 George Fox University is a Christian university of the arts, sciences, and professional studies.
-It was established in Newberg, Ore., in 1891, and has graduate facilities in Newberg, Portland and Salem, Ore.
+It was established in Newberg, Oregon, in 1891, and has graduate facilities in Newberg, Portland and Salem, Oregon.
 The university is accredited by the Northwest Commission on Colleges and Universities and does not discriminate in its educational programs or activities, including employment, on the basis of age, sex, handicap/disability, race, color, national or ethnic origin, or other statuses protected by applicable nondiscrimination laws.